jsayram/JAVA_CORE_PROBLEMS/README.md

 Q14.
 Write a program that demonstrates the switch case.
 Implement the following functionalities in the cases: <br />
 Case 1: Find the square root of a number using the Math class method.  <br />
 Case 2: Display today’s date. <br />
-Case 3: Split the following string and store it in a sting array.  <br />
+Case 3: Split the following string and store it in a string array.
-		“I am learning Core Java” <br />
+<br /> “I am learning Core Java” <br />

 Q15.
 Write a program that defines an interface having the following methods: addition, subtraction, multiplication, and division.
 Create a class that implements this interface and provides appropriate functionality to carry out the required operations.
 Hard code two operands in a test class having a main method that calls the implementing class. <br />

 Q16.
 Write a program to display the number of characters for a string input.
 The string should be entered as a command line argument using (String [ ] args). <br />